Ascyt/bridgebase-protocol/README.md

 # Bridgebase Protocol

-This is a simple program that just logs BBO games.
+This is a simple program that just logs [Bridge Base Online](https://bridgebase.com/) games.

 ## Installation
 In the following you will see an example installation with Windows 11 and Firefox.